brandur/sorg/content/fragments/the-bear.md

 > -- The Stranger, The Big Lebowski

 I missed my flight this morning and it was my fault.
-To say that I put myself in a high risk situation would be an understatement; I was at [DNA's Cyberdelia][cyberdelia] until closing at 2 AM, then unwisely decided to stop by the old office afterwards.
+To say that I put myself in a high risk situation would be an understatement; I was at DNA's Cyberdelia until closing at 2 AM, then unwisely decided to stop by the old office afterwards.
 I got into bed at 3:45 AM with a target wake-up time at 4:45 AM to make my 7 AM flight.
 My 20/20 hindsight tells me that I should have gone to find a good coffee instead.
 My 20/100 hindsight tells me that I